Blog > From the Field >

 The situation in Gaza is devastating.

-Our team in Gaza continue to respond to the countless health needs of the population, through our Primary Healthcare Clinic in al-Qarara and support activities at the Outpatient Clinic in al-Mawasi.
+Our team in Gaza continue to respond to enormous health needs, through our Primary Healthcare Clinic in al-Qarara and support activities at the Outpatient Clinic in al-Mawasi.

 On this page, you can learn more about EMERGENCY’s work through updates from our colleagues in Gaza.